student-0/project1/README.md

 <UL>
 <LI> When hero gets gold, add 50 points and transport him into the house.
-<LI> If monster catches hero, he loses 100 points and transports to side of window.
+<LI> If monster catches hero, hroe loses 100 points and monster goes to left or right side.
 <LI> Monster cannot go above the horizon (cannot catch hero within house).
-<LI> Player may click button to create new gold at any time <I>(to escape monster!)</I>
+<LI> Player may click button to create new gold at any time <I>(or to escape monster!)</I>
 </UL>

 <HR>